Charles Revson: Quiz show scandals

 In the mid-1950s, Revlon sponsored the quiz show The $64,000 Question, which became a television phenomenon and boosted sales considerably.
-Revson and his brother Martin, second in charge at the company, allegedly demanded that the producers control the questions in order to keep them winning and maintain the program's high ratings.
+Revson and his brother Martin, second in charge at the company, allegedly demanded that the producers control the questions in order to keep popular contestants winning and maintain the program's high ratings.
 This sparked what later became known as the quiz show scandal, as The $64,000 Question, The Challenge and Twenty One led to the duplication of the producers' and sponsors' dubious methods to ensure a large viewership.

 Steve Carlin, executive producer of Entertainment Productions, Inc., which produced The $64,000 Question and The $64,000 Challenge, was called to testify before Congress about the rigging of the TV quiz shows.
 He said that Revson demanded the shows be rigged to ensure high ratings.
 "There is a tradition in television...of trying to please the client," Carlin testified.
 "We were willing to please the client."
 Though they testified, neither Charles nor Martin Revson ever became the subjects of an official inquiry.
 The scandal effectively killed the quiz show phenomenon, but by that time, Revlon had vastly increased its market share and was established as an international behemoth in its niche.

 Personal life

 Charles Revson was married three times.
-His first was brief.
-His second was to Ancky Revson, producing sons John and Charles H. Revson, Jr., and an adopted daughter, Penelope.
+His first marriage was brief.
+His second was to Johanna C Ancky Johnson, producing sons John and Charles H. Revson, Jr., and daughter, Penelope.
 He had 5 grandchildren: Jill Revson, Jennifer Mitchell, Charles Mitchell, Charles H. Revson III and Alexander Revson.
 He married a third time to Lyn Revson (who in the 1980s was a subject of portraits by Andy Warhol).
 He also had an affair with actress/singer Eartha Kitt.

 His nephew, Peter Revson, a Formula One racecar driver and son of his brother Martin, died in 1974.
 Peter's younger brother Doug died before him in a racecar accident in Denmark in 1967.
 Peter was engaged to 1973 Miss World, Marjorie Wallace 14 days before his fatal accident in practice for the 1974 South African Grand Prix.